Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON -- Oversight by the Internal Revenue Service (IRS) of nonbank trustees, the financial entities that act as the custodians for tax-exempt retirement and savings accounts, has improved, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – The Internal Revenue Service (IRS) lacks sufficient controls to provide assurance that its employees do not improperly use government-issued purchase cards, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.